alessioborgi/HelpDesk_System/README.md

 • Ticket-Report-Convalidation scheme by customer and incident management process.
 • SQL Triggers and Functions for quality purposes.
 • Implementation of about 50 nested queries.
-• Application Side implementation usin Python.
+• Application Side implementation using Python.
 • Web-based application split up by customer and HelpDesk interface.
 • Identity and access management based on user typology.
 • Customer Satisfaction Implementation (Comment and Starred-Feedback).